nlnlznlx/data-engineering-zoomcamp-2025/notes/5_batch_processing.md

 * Disadvantages:
     * Delay.
 Each task of the workflow in the previous section may take a few minutes; assuming the whole workflow takes 20 minutes, we would need to wait those 20 minutes until the data is ready for work.

-However, the advantages of batch jobs often compensate for its shortcomings, and as a result most companies that deal with data tend to work with batch jobs mos of the time (probably 90%).
+However, the advantages of batch jobs often compensate for its shortcomings, and as a result most companies that deal with data tend to work with batch jobs most of the time (probably 90%).

 _[Back to the top](#)_